Barcelona, Spain travel guide

 Getting Around Barcelona, Spain

-From Barcelona El Prat (BCN) airport, always take the Aerobus to the city center; it's efficient, affordable (€6), and drops you at key locations like Plaça de Catalunya.
-Taxis are a rip-off.
+From Barcelona El Prat (BCN), always take the Aerobus to the city center; it's efficient, affordable (€6), and drops you at key locations like Plaça Catalunya.
+Skip the expensive taxis.

-Barcelona's metro system is excellent, clean, and covers almost every part of the city.
-Purchase a T-Casual card for 10 rides, which is more economical than single tickets.
+Barcelona's metro system is excellent, clean, and covers all major attractions.
+Purchase a T-Casual card for 10 journeys, which is more economical than single tickets.

-Walking is often the best way to explore neighborhoods like the Gothic Quarter, El Born, and Gràcia.
-Wear comfortable shoes!
+Walking is often the best way to experience Barcelona's neighborhoods like El Born and the Gothic Quarter, allowing you to discover hidden gems.

 What to Pack